Instructions for online application for applicants who are planning to marry someone or become a cohabiting partner in Sweden

 Receiving the decision

 If you have given someone power of attorney, authorising them to represent you, the decision is sent to this person.
-He or she will inform you what the decision says.
+They will inform you what the decision says.

 I am presently